-See Figure 4 for an example.
+See Figure 4 for an example of how a network can fail to be phylogenetic.

 A (directed/semi-directed) phylogenetic network with no reticulations is called a (rooted/unrooted) phylogenetic tree.

 We note that semi-directed phylogenetic networks as defined here do not contain any parallel arcs, even though some previous papers do allow one or more pairs of parallel arcs to be contained in such networks.